lextoumbourou/notes/content/comp_investing_part_1.md

 ### Week 8

+The final module.
+Centered around two homework assignments building from previous   week's work.
+Where, in the first, we were to perform an event study based on Bollinger bands and, in the second, feed that data into a market simulator.

-The final module covered performing event studies with Bollinger Bands and back testing with Bolliger Bands as two homework assignments.
-I wish I had had more time to spend on them but ended up knocking together a half baked solution in order to pass the exam the night before my holiday.
-I'm not proud of the code, but I did get a sense of exactly what back testing was.
+I wish I had had more time to spend on them but ended up knocking together a half baked solution in order to pass the exam the night before I left for a weeklong holiday with my girlfriend.
+I'm not proud of the code, and I doubt I would have done very well if an instructor graded it, but I got it done and passed.
 This also gave me some ideas for ways to improve MagicRanker (coming soon).

+The Week concludes by covering Jensen's Alpha, a measure of evaluting mutual fund managers.
+I had difficulty following the lesson and also limited time.
+Then, elaborates on back testing, including the risks, components and considerations (a very useful video) and a small module on Machine Learning.

 ## What I Loved About It